Suggester/Documentation/staff/mark.md

 ### Arguments

-`suggestion ID`: The ID of the suggestion you'd like to modify the status of
+`suggestion ID`: The ID of the suggestion you want to modify the status of

 `status`: The new status you want to set, use the table below to find all available statuses (If no status is provided, an interactive menu will be shown to pick one)